Beit Berl College: Overview

-From 2008-2020, Tamar Ariav was President of the College.
-Yuli Tamir, an Israeli academic and former politician, became President in October 2020.
+From 2008 to 2020, Tamar Ariav was president of the College.
+Yuli Tamir, an Israeli academic and former politician, became president in October 2020.

 Faculty of Education

 The Faculty of Education, headed by Dean Ilana Paul-Binyamin, combines many fields under one roof.
 It provides a framework for undergraduate studies in teaching, a master's degree in education counseling, education planning and evaluation, learning disabilities: assessment and educational intervention, management and organization of educational systems, support of at-risk and distressed youth, teaching and learning: languages and education and Arab heritage.
 Academics are offered various teacher training programs and a master's program in teaching secondary school.
 The facility offers educational studies and operates support programs and resources for the teacher training processes, as well as the processes of entering the profession.

 The Arab Academic Institute for Education- The institute, which operates within the framework of the Faculty of Education, was established in 1971 and since 1981 has been operating within the Beit Berl College.
 The institute offers a variety of tracks and courses for an undergraduate degree in teaching (B.Ed.) in various teaching subjects taught in Israel's Arab schools in special education, early childhood, primary school, secondary school and informal education.